-The health and social services industry accounts for 11% of the regional workforce, making it the second largest employer in the Southern Inland region.479 Extensive and diverse health infrastructure across the region enables Southern Inland to service its growing population and increasing demands for services.480 Renewable energy already has a large presence in the Southern Inland region through established clusters of wind farms and the Snowy Hydro Electric Scheme.481 The ongoing development of Snowy 2.0 further supports the region's renewable energy capacity, while creating employment and economic growth opportunities.482
+The health and social services industry accounts for 11% of the regional workforce, making it the second largest employer in the Southern Inland region.534 Extensive and diverse health infrastructure across the region enables Southern Inland to service its growing population and increasing demands for services.535

+Renewable energy already has a large presence in the Southern Inland region through established clusters of wind farms and the Snowy Hydro Electric Scheme.
+536 The ongoing development of Snowy 2.0 further supports the region's renewable energy capacity, while creating employment and economic growth opportunities.
+537

-The Snowy Mountains contributes \$429 million to the regional industry, making it the primary driver for tourism activity in the Southern Inland region.483 While peak seasons are during the winter months, year-round tourism offerings and nature-based activities could leverage further visitor and economic growth.484
+The Snowy Mountains contributes \$429 million to the regional industry, making it the primary driver for tourism activity in the Southern Inland region.
+538 While peak seasons are during the winter months, year-round tourism offerings and nature-based activities could leverage further visitor and economic growth.
+539

-Sector: Social infrastructure

-Sub-sector: Housing

 Infrastructure gap: Availability, affordability and diversity of housing

 The Southern Inland region's proximity to both Canberra and Sydney brings the benefits of employment opportunities for commuters, and also access to a pool of skilled labour.
-As housing and land costs in Canberra rise, there is greater demand for residential development in surrounding regions including the Southern Inland region.485
+As housing and land costs in Canberra rise, there is greater demand for residential development in surrounding regions including the Southern Inland region.540

-This creates growth potential but also a challenge to provide sufficient and appropriate housing for a growing and changing population.486 Some of these changes include an ageing population and shrinking average household size.487 Creating greater choice of accommodation through diverse (private and public) and affordable housing, together with the capacity to accommodate tourism growth will support overall economic development.
-The development of social housing in the region is particularly important in providing support to vulnerable people in the community, and in turn, boosting the local economy.488
+This creates growth potential but also a challenge to provide sufficient and appropriate housing for a growing and changing population.541 Some of these changes include an ageing population and shrinking average household size.542 Creating greater choice of accommodation through diverse (private and public) and affordable housing, together with the capacity to accommodate tourism growth will support overall economic development.
+The development of social housing in the region is particularly important in providing support to vulnerable people in the community, and in turn, boosting the local economy.543 to 2036.544 of residents in the region commute to Canberra for work.545 increase in demand for dwellings is projected to 2036.546